 Here’s a quick four-point list of self-care essentials that you can start planning to do immediately:

 - Commit to taking care of your physical health.
 Exercise can clear your head and help you cope positively with stress.
-Try setting aside some time in the morning for a jog or walk; even just 15 minutes per day can help your mood significantly.
+Try setting aside some time in the morning for a jog or walk; even just 15 minutes per day may help your mood significantly.

 - Start connecting with others.
 You may be feeling like you want to withdraw socially; resist the urge to isolate.
-Find someone you can trust and lean on them for support.
+Find someone you can trust and lean on for support.
 Also, consider being open and honest with family.